plausible/docs/docs/plausible-script.md

 ## Can I use the same snippet across my domain and subdomain?

-Yes, you can use the same Plausible snippet on multiple sites and subdomains.
+Yes, this is possible.
+If your landing page is on the main domain name (yoursite.com) and your app is on the subdomain (app.yoursite.com), you can use the same Plausible snippet on both.
+This keeps the visitor session active between the main site and the subdomain.

+You can then set up [a custom event](custom-event-goals.md) or [a pageview goal](pageview-goals.md) on the action you wants to track on the subdomain.
+This allows you to see the visitor journey end-to-end from the landing on the main domain name to a conversion on the subdomain.
+And the conversion on the subdomain will be attributed to the original referral source that brought the visitor to the main domain.

 There are two drawbacks with this approach:

 1. You will have one dashboard with all the stats combined.
 You won't be able to see individual dashboard of the individual site separated from the other sites.